-It strikes me this is about the difficulty, when one only has experience of being allowed a single ‘tag’ bucket and the narrowness of analytic vision this creates.
-Outside the narrow niche of controlled vocabularies, nested tags/keywords is a sticking plaster over the the tag-only metadata desert.
+It strikes me this is about the difficulty faced when one only has experience of being allowed a single ‘tag’ bucket and the narrowness of analytic vision this creates.
+Outside the narrow niche of controlled vocabularies, nested tags/keywords is a sticking plaster over the ’ tag-only’ metadata limitation.

 As I recall ‘tags’ crept in around because the Web 2.0 hipsters didn’t like the (controlled) keyword approach common at the time.
-Keywords for squares, the cool kids were into folksonomies of ‘tags’.
-Meh, they are all just search/indexing terms.
-Indeed, understanding the latter is key to breaking out of the tag-set mentality.
+Keywords were for squares, the cool kids were into folksonomies of ‘tags’.
+Meh, they are actually all just search/indexing terms.
+Indeed, understanding the latter is key to breaking out of the ‘tag-set’ mentality.

-When analysing/annotating, what are the strands you need to later recall/revisit?
-These are worth capturing and, if discrete groupings exist, placing these in discrete stores (in Tinderbox - attributes).
-If you started with data from a tags-only app, when arriving in Tinderbox let go of that limitations.
-You can keep the original tags data (in $Tags - or another attribute of choice), but still tease out the tags into discrete attributes.
+When analysing/annotating your data, what are the strands you need to later recall/revisit?
+These strands are worth capturing and, if discrete groupings exist, placing in discrete stores (in Tinderbox’s case in attributes).
+If you started with data from a tags-only app, when arriving in Tinderbox let go of that limitation.
+You can keep the original tags data (in $Tags - or another attribute of choice), but still tease out the strands with the overall tags into discrete attributes.

-Imagine an address book where name, street, zip, etc. were all just tags for records.
-How much easy if the zip code is in a $ZipCode attribute.
-An overly simply metaphor but I hope it helps explain the process.
-So if you have tags like “Organization_United_Nations” and “Organization_DEA” likely you want an $Organization, allowing you to search by org and to list all orgs (United Nations, DEA, etc…).
+Imagine an address book where name, street, zip, etc. were all just tags for a given record.
+How much easier to use if the zip code is in a $ZipCode attribute, etc. This is an overly simple metaphor but I hope it helps explain the process.
+So if you have tags like “Organization_United_Nations” and “Organization_DEA” likely you want an $Organization attribute, allowing you to search by organisation and to find ‘United Nations’ as discrete from ‘DEA’, etc…

-Just as peoples’ styles differ, ‘tags’ is a loosely defined term and thus implemented differently in different apps, even if some sub-groups of apps take a similar approach.
-In year of migrating data around apps (and from before the dawn of tags), really the only thing to bank on is you have a list of values.
-Certainly a big issue back when keyword hierarchies were popular is no two vendors used the same method for saving/sharing the hierarchies.
+Just as our tagging styles differ, ‘tags’ is a loosely defined term and thus implemented differently in different apps, even if some sub-groups of apps take a similar approach.
+In years of migrating data around apps (and from before the dawn of the ‘tag’ approach), really the only thing to bank on in the source data is that you have a list of values.
+Certainly, a big issue back when keyword hierarchies were popular was that no two vendors used the same method for saving/sharing the hierarchies.

-Another thing I’ve seen is note titles as proxy keywords.
-Wether you stick with your original imported titles, don’t forget to properly capture the metadata in the titles that isn’t also in a tag.
+Another thing I’ve seen is note titles used as proxy keywords.
+Whether you stick with your original imported titles or edit once imported, don’t forget to properly capture the metadata in the titles that isn’t also yet in a tag (attribute!).

 Tags are the shallow end of understanding your data; do make use of the extra flexibility Tinderbox offers.
 Tinderbox isn’t a magic tool that turn your tags into structure, some assembly is required—and rightly so as that way lies greater understanding.